University Headquarters

 Internships can also ask that applicants show evidence of leadership abilities and teamwork.
 Other soft skills, such as written and oral communication, may also be a factor in deciding who is awarded an internship.

-It's unlikely that anyone can land a cyber security internship without significant technical qualifications.
-Since the duties of a cyber security professional rely so heavily on computer technology, government and corporate organizations will surely require that their interns demonstrate competencies in relevant areas.
+It's unlikely that anyone can land a cybersecurity internship without significant technical qualifications.
+Since the duties of a cybersecurity professional rely so heavily on computer technology, government and corporate organizations will require that their interns demonstrate competencies in relevant areas.
 However, there may be internships that are less exacting.

-That is, if the cyber security department needs an intern to help create and distribute educational materials, they could look for an intern capable of performing technical writing tasks.
-However, even those positions may require some specialized knowledge of cyber security or at least information technology.
+For example, if the cybersecurity department needs an intern to help create and distribute educational materials, they may look for an intern capable of performing technical writing tasks.
+However, even those positions will require some specialized knowledge of cybersecurity or information technology.
 This shouldn’t be an issue for students who are juniors or seniors but may make sure that most internships are out of reach for students with less time spent in the discipline.

 Financial Incentives for Internships